MOHOAzure/MOHOAzure.github.io/google cloud ML/README.md

   * A Google Clould account
   * A GCP project (Qwiklabs provisions a new project for a lab instance, it enables most APIs behind the scenarios)

-- Enable API for project usage
+- Prepare API for project usage
   * Access to API library
   * Search API by name or usage scenario
   * Enable API and retreive API key